The K-theory of boundary C*-algebras of symmetric spaces: The case of torsion free cohomology

 \section{The case of torsion free cohomology}

-With Proposition \ref{prop-main-prop} at our disposal we are ready to compute the K-theory of some boundary C*-algebras in terms of the cohomology groups of the associated locally symmetric space under the assumption that the locally symmetric space $\Gamma \backslash X$ has no torsion in its integral cohomology.
+With Proposition \ref{prop-main-prop} and Corollary \ref{cor-spinc-kk-equiv} at our disposal we are ready to compute the K-theory of some boundary C*-algebras in terms of the cohomology groups of the associated locally symmetric space under the assumption that the locally symmetric space $\Gamma \backslash X$ has no torsion in its integral cohomology and admits a $Spin^c$-structure.
+It is well known that if $dim(\Gamma \backslash X) \leq 4$ then $\Gamma \backslash X$ admits a $Spin^c$-structure if and only if it is orientable, but in higher dimensions this is no longer true.
+Throughout this section we will assume $\Gamma$ is a cocompact torsion free lattice in $G$.

 We start by computing the cohomology of the unit tangent bundle of $\Gamma \backslash X$: